Skip to main content

 Frequently Asked Questions

-Is a Boxer or Rottweiler better for apartments?
+Is a Boxer or a Rottweiler better for apartments?

 Which breed sheds more, Boxer or Rottweiler?